 The Corporation discloses several financial and performance measures in the MD&A that do not have any standardized meaning prescribed under GAAP.
-These financial and performance measures include "funds from operations", "cash netbacks", "total corporate cash costs per unit" and "net capital expenditures", which should not be considered as alternatives to, or more meaningful than "net income", "comprehensive income", "cash provided by operating activities", "cash used in investing activities", or individual expenses presented within the condensed consolidated statement of comprehensive income as determined in accordance with GAAP.
+These financial and performance measures include "funds from operations", "cash netbacks", "total corporate cash costs per unit", "net sales of natural gas purchased from third parties", and "net capital expenditures", which should not be considered as alternatives to, or more meaningful than "net income", "comprehensive income", "cash provided by operating activities", "cash used in investing activities", or individual expenses presented within the condensed consolidated statement of comprehensive income as determined in accordance with GAAP.
 Management believes that these measures provide an indication of the results generated by the Corporation's principal business activities and provide useful supplemental information for analysis of the Corporation's operating performance and liquidity.
 Advantage's method of calculating these measures may differ from other companies, and accordingly, they may not be comparable to similar measures used by other companies.